University of Oxford Department for Continuing Education

 Accommodation

-We are happy to provide students with advice on finding suitable accommodation in Oxford.
-However, students should be aware that it is ultimately their own responsibility to secure accommodation.
+However, we are happy to provide students with advice on finding suitable accommodation in Oxford.

 Course fees

-The per person course fees for the six-month programme are £15,500.
+The per person course fees for the six-month programme are £17,500.
 Please note that the fees do not include accommodation.

 College Associate Membership (optional)